Lesson 84: Virtuoso Studies, Part 4 — Intonation

 Every recorder is slightly out of tune.
 The work is knowing where.

-The recorder is the wind instrument with the least pitch flexibility — the air column is short, the hole positions are fixed, and the player cannot bend a note as a string or vocal player does.
-This means each individual recorder has a small set of pitches that are reliably sharp or flat compared to equal temperament.
-The player's intonation work is not to bend each note in real time, but to know where the problem pitches are and what to do about them.
+Each individual recorder has a small set of pitches that are reliably sharp or flat.
+The intonation work is not bending notes in real time, but knowing where the problem pitches are and what to do about them.

 The diagnostic